 Hairline Design for Natural-Looking Results

 Hairline placement is an art, especially for Afro hair.
 A well-designed hairline enhances facial symmetry and delivers a natural look.
 For women, the hairline tends to be rounder, while men often have more angular lines.
-Key design considerations include:
+Key design considerations include:- Facial proportions and symmetry

 - Age-appropriate placement